pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 - Ability to render as a webpage
 - Workflow documentation
 - Enhanced troubleshooting through cell-level modularization
-- "Magic commands" which add provide extended functionality (such as using other languages)
+- "Magic commands" which provide extended functionality (such as using other languages)

 Magic commands are not the only way to integrate SQL into a Python environment.
 Many libraries and functions, some of which we'll explore, are designed to accept plain-text SQL queries.
 A perk of the magic commands which refer to other languages is that they generally provide keyword-formatting that is catered to that language.

 Working in a Google Colab Python notebook, we will start with shell commands, and progress to include Python functions which wrap SQL queries.
 Of course, hosting your business's database in Google Colab (or through a notebook alone) would be highly problematic, unless you somehow mitigate the fact that the data will disappear at the end of your session.
-However, for our purposes of demonstration and replicabiliy, it will work nicely.
+However, for our purposes of demonstration and replicability, it will work nicely.

-I must also mention that you should not include passwords in your code, even though I have for simplicity.
+I must also mention that you should not include passwords in your code, even though I have, for simplicity.
 Instead, keep the sensitive commands stored in a secure .sql or text file to be read upon execution, or store the passwords securely in your operating system environment.

 Since Google Colab runs on a Linux environment, the shell commands are in Bash.
 Don't be intimidated if the commands look unfamiliar, that just means that you are part of the target audience.
 Do check out the following links if looking for context.

 - <a href="https://www.w3schools.com/bash/index.php">https://www.w3schools.com/bash/index.php</a>
 - <a href="https://www.w3schools.com/sql/">https://www.w3schools.com/sql/</a>